graphaware/neo4j-reco/README.md

 ```

 Finally, we need a new top-level `RecommendationEngine` that is exposed to our controllers or whatever component of your
 application is consuming the recommendations.
-The new top-level engine will first delegate to a `PrecomputedRecommendationEngine`,
+The new top-level engine will first delegate to a `Neo4jPrecomputedEngine`,
 then to our `FriendsComputingEngine`.

 ```java